mxbmrp3

 cd mxbmrp3

-2. Open mxbmrp3.sln in Visual Studio 2022
+2. Open mxbmrp3.sln in Visual Studio (2022 is easiest), pick a configuration (all x64), and build (Ctrl+Shift+B):

-• MXB-Release / MXB-Debug for MX Bikes
+MXB-Release / MXB-Debug MX Bikes build/MXB-Release/mxbmrp3.dlo

-• GPB-Release / GPB-Debug for GP Bikes
+GPB-Release / GPB-Debug GP Bikes build/GPB-Release/mxbmrp3_gpb.dlo

 Licensed under the MIT License.
 See THIRD_PARTY_LICENSES.md for bundled asset attributions.